How to Choose Your Neighborhood in Japan: Location, Facilities, Noise, and More

 • Restaurants/izakaya/bars

-If you’re particularly sensitive to surrounding noise, opting for a modern high-rise-style apartment building (known as a mansion in Japanese) with soundproof walls and windows would be advisable.
+If you’re particularly sensitive to surrounding noise, it would be advisable to opt for a modern high-rise apartment building (known as a mansion in Japanese) with soundproof walls and windows.

 Such places will also have a management system where you can make noise complaints.
 On the other hand, street-level apartment-style (apāto) housing can be particularly noisy and thin-walled, making them largely ill-suited for noise-sensitive individuals.